tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Handshake Protocol

-The handshake protocol is responsible for selecting a cipher spec and generating a master secret, which together comprise the primary cryptographic parameters associated with a secure session.
-The handshake protocol can also optionally authenticate parties who have certificates signed by a trusted certificate authority.
+The TLS Handshake Protocol is responsible for selecting a cipher spec and generating a master secret, which together comprise the primary cryptographic parameters associated with a secure session.
+The TLS Handshake Protocol can also optionally authenticate parties who have certificates signed by a trusted certificate authority.